Digital History

 Working with technology is not completely easy for anyone.
 Even the most savvy programmers spend considerable time web searching for more information or solutions when things don’t work.
 While it is best to start learning from curated materials such as those on this site, web searches can help fill the gaps.

 Finally, remember that you don’t have to be able to figure out everything in this course to benefit from it.
-Mere familiarity what these technologies are and why they are important can start bringing you benefits from them and help you shape your strategy for using digital technologies.
+Mere familiarity with what these technologies are and why they are important can start bringing you benefits from them and help you shape your strategy for using digital technologies.
 You can then later focus on what you really need to learn to accomplish your objectives.

 2. 1 What Is Digital Technology and How Historians Can Use It?